ragibson/Steganography/README.md

     Written output file            in 0.00s

 ## LSBSteg

 LSBSteg uses least significant bit steganography to hide a file in the color information of an RGB image (.bmp or .png).

-For each color channel (R,G,B) in each pixel of the image, we overwrite the least significant bits of the color value with the data from our file.
+For each color channel (e.g., R, G, and B) in each pixel of the image, we overwrite the least significant bits of the color value with the data from our file.
 In order to make recovering this data easier, we also hide the file size of our input file in the first few color channels of the image.

 ### How to use

 You need Python 3 and Pillow, a fork of the Python Imaging Library (PIL).

 Run LSBSteg with the following command line arguments: